SilverFast: PrintTao 8

-PrintTao 8 is for Canon and Epson large format printers.
-It can be used as a stand-alone application or as a plug-in for Adobe Photoshop and Adobe Lightroom.

-PrinTao 8 takes over color management and all printer driver settings.
-It contains various printing templates like pack templates for portrait photographers or gallery wrap templates for printing on canvas.
+PrintTao 8 is a discontinued software product for Canon and Epson large format printers.
+It could be used as a stand-alone application or as a plug-in for Adobe Photoshop and Adobe Lightroom.
+PrinTao 8 handled color management and all printer driver settings.
+It contained various printing templates such as pack templates for portrait photographers, or gallery wrap templates for printing on canvas.

-SRDx Photoshop Plug-in
+SRDx Photoshop plug-in

 SRDx (Smart Removal of Defects) is a plug-in for Adobe Photoshop to remove defects like dust particles, specks, small scratches and finger prints from digital images.
 Most dust and scratch removal tools use blur effects which degrade overall image quality.
-SRDx works without any unsharping effects.
-SRDx uses an adjustable automatic detection of dust and scratches that can be fine-tuned manually using a defect marker and a rubber tool.
+SRDx works without any unsharpening effects.
+It uses an adjustable automatic detection of dust and scratches that can be fine-tuned manually using a defect marker and a rubber tool.

 SilverFast DC

-SilverFast DC has been discontinued.
-SilverFast DC was a stand-alone software for digital camera image processing.
+SilverFast DC is a discontinued stand-alone software for digital camera image processing.
 It contained features for reading the image data from the camera, for processing, optimizing, and archiving the images on the computer, as well as for printing the edited images.

-IT8 calibration & color management
+IT8 calibration and color management

-Scanner calibration: SilverFast is equipped with a color management system that enables largely automated IT8 color calibration of the scanner using IT8 targets supplied by the manufacturer LaserSoft Imaging.
+Scanner calibration: SilverFast is equipped with a color management system that enables largely automated IT8 color calibration of the scanner using IT8 targets supplied by the manufacturer, LaserSoft Imaging.